Wacky Races (1968 TV series): The cars and characters in other media

 The Digimon Frontier episode "Trailmon vs. Trailmon" paid tribute to the show.

 In 2006, the car manufacturer Vauxhall launched a television commercial for the British market, parodying Wacky Races with a similar setup featuring Corsa cars.
 The commercial made several references to the cartoon as well as utilizing the show's theme music and Muttley's iconic snicker.

 The British adult comic Viz had a one-off parody strip called "Wacky Racists" with David Irving as Dick Dastardly, Unity Mitford as Penelope Pitstop, Eugène Terre'Blanche as Lazy Luke, Oswald Mosley as Muttley, and comedian Bernard Manning in the "Fatcuntmobile".

 In 2013, the car manufacturer Peugeot launched a TV commercial for the Brazilian market (and later used in Spain and Turkey), featuring the cartoon characters in a real-life universe.

 Wacky Races was also seen in the South Park episode "Handicar".

 Dick Dastardly and Muttley made a cameo in the Uncle Grandpa episode "Uncle Grandpa Retires".

 The Buzz Wagon appeared in the OK K.O.!
 Let's Be Heroes episode "Crossover Nexus".

-Dick Dastardly, Muttley, and Penelope Pitstop appear in Space Jam: A New Legacy as part of the spectators of the big game, and Penelope is the Compact Pussycat the whole time.
-Dastardly and Muttley also appear in their Scoob! forms.
+Dick Dastardly, Muttley, and Penelope Pitstop appear in Space Jam: A New Legacy as spectators of the big game.
+Dastardly and Muttley appear in their Scoob! forms.

 The Army Surplus Special appeared in the Jellystone! episode "My Doggie Dave".